ikivanc/IlkBotFrameworkOrnegi/README.md

 * Visual Studio 2015 (latest update) - you can download the community version here for free: www.visualstudio.com
 * Important: Please update all VS extensions to their latest versions Tools->Extensions and Updates->Updates

-2. Download and install the Bot Application template ◦Download the file from the direct download link here:
+2. Download and install the Bot Application template
+3. * Download the file from the direct download link [here](http://aka.ms/bf-bc-vstemplate) :
 * Save the zip file to your Visual Studio 2015 templates directory which is traditionally in “%USERPROFILE%\Documents\Visual Studio 2015\Templates\ProjectTemplates\Visual C

 3. Open Visual Studio